 - ¾ teaspoon sea salt

 - ½ teaspoon ground pepper

-- 6 slices of gluten-free bread, chopped into cubes*
+- 5 slices sourdough bread, chopped into cubes (5 cups loosely packed)

 - Combine all ingredients except bread in a large bowl.
 Toss to combine

 - Add bread cubes into prepared baking dish.
 Pour the egg mixture over the bread cubes.
 Cover, and refrigerate at least 1-2 hours or overnight.